 Some jobs require paying severance under the terms of the employment contract or personnel policies.
 Other jobs do not require any severance or any additional compensation or payment upon termination.

 These dynamics make it clear how important these agreements can be for a business.
-Not only can an enforceable separation agreement stop an employee from filing a lawsuit against the company, it can also contractually obligate a former employee to keep from disclosing sensitive information to business competitors.
+Not only can an enforceable severance agreement stop an employee from filing a lawsuit against the company; it can also contractually obligate a former employee to keep from disclosing sensitive information to business competitors.

-The separation agreement generally lays out what the employee can and cannot do after leaving their job.
-Common elements of a separation agreement include:
+The severance agreement generally lays out what the employee can and cannot do after leaving their job.
+Common elements of a severance agreement include:

 - A statement that the employee has been paid in full and has received all of the compensation and benefits that they were entitled to receive